 The TV needs to have a QAM (or sometimes known as a Clear QAM) Tuner built in.
 (Look in the manual of the TV under setting channels or at the end of the manual in the specifications of the TV.)
 If the TV does not have a QAM Tuner built in, then a converter box can be purchased.

 Please note that our cable system does not support external devices such as DVRs, Roku, Apple TV, additional cable boxes for HBO, etc. We have a specialized channel line-up and it cannot be picked up via streaming.
+Your TV will also need to have a coax cable connection.

 First-year room assignments are made on a first-come, first-served basis & can be viewed on the student portal no later than June 21 (for the Fall semester).
 The assignment will detail your room, roommate, and suitemates.
 As a reminder, the residence hall agreement is for the entire year.